 Make room for baby

 If you haven’t started on a nursery yet, now’s a good time, when you still have the energy to do it!
 Looking for inspiration?
 From furniture to artwork, we’ve trolled the web for the most adorable, affordable nursery finds for your stylish mini-me.
 The best part: You can have it all delivered to your door.
 How’s that for taking care of business?

 Ready to shop?

 Maybe you’ve already started!
 To find out what you need for your new arrival, talk to friends and co-workers who have had kids and ask them about their must-have baby gear and what they could’ve done without.

 Absolutely.
 Car seats, and some other baby gear, have expiry dates and it’s also important to check if an item has been recalled.
-If you’re taking things off a friend’s hands, or buying at garage sales or websites, consult second-hand savvy before you say yes.
+If you’re taking things off a friend’s hands, or buying at garage sales or websites, researchbefore you say yes.